orchidsoftware/orchid.software/docs/en/hig/index.md

-> Note.
-Keep in mind that this is a set of guidelines, not a rule book.
+> Keep in mind that this is a set of guidelines, not a rule book.
 New, amazing interaction paradigms appear every day and more are waiting to be discovered.
 This is a living document that can and will be changed.